-Council by-elections: Tories snatch Labour seat in north-east heartland | LabourList
+Council by-elections: Tories snatch seat from Labour in north-east heartland | LabourList

-Council by-elections: Tories snatch Labour seat in north-east heartland
+Council by-elections: Tories snatch seat from Labour in north-east heartland

-Labour lost a council seat in its north-east heartland last night as the Tories ate into its vote share.
+Labour lost a council seat in its north-east heartland last night as the Tories ate into its vote.

-Jeremy Corbyn’s party saw their vote slide by 8.2 per cent in the ward in the Brexit-backing city of Middlesborough.
+Jeremy Corbyn’s party saw their support slide by 8.2 per cent in the ward in the Brexit-backing city of Middlesborough.

-The Tories achieved a swing of almost equal proportion when they increased their vote by 8.3 per cent to take Coulby Newham for their first time in its history.
+The Tories achieved a swing of almost equal proportion when they increased their vote by 8.3 per cent to take Coulby Newham.

+There was only other by-election taking place on Maundy Thursday, in West Dorset, where the Tories hung on to the Piddle Valley ward.

+It is the result in Teeside that received most attention as it was the first time in the Tories’ history they have taken this council seat, according to the respected analysis service Election Data.

 Coulby Newham (Middlesborough)